Persuasion is all around us. As the economy tightens it is vital you excel at this key skill.

-Whether you’re making a sales presentation, running for office, asking someone for a date, befriending a VIP, chairing a meeting, asking your boss for a promotion – whether you’re a trainer, a manager, an author on a TV talk show, or out to make yourself a leader in your chosen field – whatever you’re doing, the skills of persuasion are critical.
+Whether you’re making a sales presentation, chairing a meeting, recruiting a new team member, seeking venture capital, running for office, asking someone for a date – whether you’re a manager, a trainer, an author on a TV talk show, or out to make yourself a leader in your chosen field – whatever you’re doing, the skills of persuasion are critical.

 You’ve heard this before!
 A thousand times.
 We all have!
 Yet few do it correctly.
 Most people don’t really listen – they fake paying attention and then interrupt (but… but…but…) to get their comments in.
 Or they listen too fast – here’s a little exercise we sometimes use at seminars.